menchieberonilla/Python-Supermarket-Sales-Analysis/README.md

 # Supermarket Sales Analysis using Python

-Welcome to my blog where we explore the captivating world of retail data analysis!
+Explore the captivating world of retail data analysis!
 In this series, we dive into Supermarket Sales Analysis using Python to uncover fascinating insights and trends hidden within the data.

 ## Objectives
 1. Identify the branch with the highest sales.